Usyk beats Joshua - how the boxing world reacted

 Last updated on .From the section Boxing

-On Saturday night in London, Anthony Joshua's road to undisputed took an unwanted turn as boxing crowned a new heavyweight king.
+On Saturday night in London, Anthony Joshua's road to 'undisputed' took an unwanted turn as boxing crowned a new heavyweight king.

-In front of over 60,000 fans at The Tottenham Hotspur Stadium, Joshua lost his WBO, WBA and IBF heavyweight belts to Ukraine's Oleksandr Usyk.
+In front of 66,267 fans at The Tottenham Hotspur Stadium, Joshua lost his WBO, WBA and IBF heavyweight belts to Ukraine's Oleksandr Usyk.

 Here's how the night unfolded on social media…